SteveHindmarsh/CC.Input/README.md

 ## TODO
 Reasearch
-1. Use optimal sql update command from SP for importing from file or something like this perhaps...
+1. Use sql update from a stored procedure for optimal import from either full or segmented file parts.
+2. Or something like this utilising the C# ORM objects created from the file perhaps...
 ```using (System.Data.SqlClient.SqlBulkCopy bulkCopy =
 new System.Data.SqlClient.SqlBulkCopy(sqlConnection))
 {